gelatodigital/gelato-uniswap/README.md

 Onward to Demo Part 2, and buckle up for some Gelato magic :icecream:

-## Demo Part 2: Start using the automated trading dapp as a User
+## Demo Part 2: Let a User interact with your automated trading dapp

 In Part 2, we will take up the role of one of our own Dapp Users and see how Gelato works its automation magic for them in action.